 Interest rate risk arises from the possibility that changes in interest rates will affect future cash flows or the fair values of financial instruments.
-The impact of the Company's exposure to the risk is minimal.
+The Company holds interest bearing financial liabilities such as loans payable.
+Loan payable bear fixed rate of interest.